mlabs-haskell/doc-drive-cardano-components/docs/examples/simpleTx.md

 This `runTxBuild` contains basically two big steps.
 The first: constructing the cardano-api `txBodyContent`.
 As already described above, we have the two fields `txIns` and `txOuts`.
 Most of the other fields are of no importance for a simple transaction and get 'none' values, like for example `TxInsCollateralNone :: TxInsCollateral era`
 The one field lacking a value at this point is `txFee`.
 Since the transaction hasn't been balanced yet - which is the second big step inside `runTxBuild` - it is set to 0 at this point.

-Balancing the transaction is done with `makeTransactionBodyAutoBalance` (see `Balancing the transaction` in `spendFromScript.md` for details).
+Balancing the transaction is done with `makeTransactionBodyAutoBalance` (for more details on this see [balancing the transaction](./spendFromScript.md#balancing-the-transaction) in the spendFromScript example)).
 To use this function we need a running node to query the `nodeEra`, to which we then can apply the queryStateForBalancedTx function.
 Having thus all the necessary node information, `makeTransactionBodyAutoBalance` finally produces a BalancedTxBody.

 ```haskell
 data BalancedTxBody era